KarimOsmanGH/Forest-Impact-Simulator/README.md

    - Soil carbon content and pH
    - Current temperature and precipitation (with geographic fallbacks when unavailable)
    - Local biodiversity data
-3. **Choose Trees**: Select from 60 tree species across 5 categories (Deciduous, Coniferous, Tropical, Mediterranean, Boreal)
+3. **Choose Trees**: Select from 80 tree species across 7 climate zones (Tropical, Temperate, Mediterranean, Boreal, Coniferous, Arid, Subtropical)
+   - **Auto-recommendations**: System automatically suggests climate-appropriate species for your selected region
+   - **Visual indicators**: Recommended species are marked with stars and sorted to the top
 4. **Set Distribution**: For multiple trees, specify percentage distribution or use equal split
 5. **Set Duration**: Adjust simulation years (1-100) using the slider
 6. **Analyze Results**: Review annual and cumulative environmental impacts with real-world comparisons